Idaho nuclear research lab looking to downsize workforce

 - Fresh seafood from U.S.?
 Dealer sold fishy tale at Inslee event in Washington state VIEW

+The savings will be invested in improvements to the lab’s infrastructure and supporting research and operations, Holubar said.

+The lab plays a growing role in addressing the country’s energy and security challenges, Peters said in the statement.

-Peters says there won’t be any layoffs if the target isn’t met.
+There won’t be any layoffs if the target isn’t met, Peters said.

 Employees interested in the offer have until Sept.
 4 to apply.